SumirSeth/knowledge-base/notes/philosophy/letting-go.md

 ## <sub>3</sub> how empath and narcissists enter gridlock

-There is a spectrum of narcissistic traits, ranging from malignant to mild. "hope" of change tails off as one goes from mild to the other side of the spectrum, even quite exponentially.
+There is a spectrum of narcissistic traits, ranging from malignant to mild. "hope" of change tails off (decreases) as one goes from mild to the other side of the spectrum, quite exponentially even.

 On the extreme side of traits being malignant, you are no longer looking at a human as we recognize it.
 You are looking at someone with a suit of armor.